 This is a formal way to ask a person about his/her name and maybe make a Ukrainian friend!

-Except for the basic questions, you might also want to check our 14 Basic Ukrainian Phrases for Your Trip to Ukraine.
+After learning the basic questions, you might also want to check out our 14 Basic Ukrainian Phrases for Your Trip to Ukraine.

 15. Що це? /shcho tse/